0xalpharush/0xalpharush.github.io/about.md

 permalink: /now/
 ---

-Learning about blockchains and what makes them secure (and what doesn't).
-Reconciling the mundane with the sweet.

-Interests (not expertise):
+I work on the blockchain security team at Trail of Bits.

+Recently, I've been focused on unsafe Rust and structure-aware fuzzing.

+Interests:
+- program langauges
+- compilers
-- program analysis, primarily static analysis
+- static analysis
-- MEV
+- fuzzing

 ### Contact me